Lake Volta

-Lake Volta (Lac Volta), the largest artificial reservoir in the world based on surface area, is contained behind the Akosombo Dam which generates a substantial amount of Ghana's electricity.
+Lake Volta (Lac Volta), the largest artificial reservoir in the world by surface area, is contained behind the Akosombo Dam which generates a substantial amount of Ghana's electricity.
 It is completely within the country of Ghana and has a surface area of 8,502 km2.
-It extends from Akosombo in the south to the northern part of the country.
+It extends from Akosombo in the south to the northern part of the country southwest of Tamale.

 Geography

 Lake Volta lies along the prime meridian, six degrees north of the Equator.
 The lake's northernmost point is close to the town of Yapei, and its southernmost extreme is at the Akosombo Dam, 520 km downstream from Yapei.
-Akosombo Dam holds back both the White Volta River and the Black Volta River, which formerly converged where the middle of the reservoir now lies, to form the single Volta River.
+Akosombo dam holds back both the White Volta River and the Black Volta River, which formerly converged where the middle of the reservoir now lies, to form the single Volta River.
 The present Volta River flows from the outlets of the dam's powerhouse and spillways to the Atlantic Ocean in southern Ghana.

 The main islands within the lake are Dodi, Dwarf, and Kporve.
 Digya National Park lies on part of the lake's western shore.

 History

 The lake was formed by the Akosombo Dam, which was originally conceived by the geologist Albert Ernest Kitson during the British colonial period in 1915, to exploit the river's energy for smelting locally-sourced bauxite.
-The idea regained prominence at the end of the colonial era after World War II when Kwame Nkrumah became president of the Gold Coast colony and began striving for modernization of the land.
+The idea regained prominence at the end of the colonial era after World War II when Kwame Nkrumah became president of the Gold Coast colony, and began striving for modernization of the land.
 The British and local governments formed a joint preparatory commission, which concluded that over 60,000 people would need to be relocated.
 However, the commission also noted that the lake would boost opportunities for fishing, thereby helping to feed the population in the region.
 On the other hand, issues with water-related illnesses were predicted, such as malaria, trypanosomiasis, schistosomiasis, and onchocerciasis.